poga/yahnc/README.md

 ### run

 ```
-  pgrest --db ### --websocket
+  ./bin/cmd.js --db YOUR_DB_NAME --websocket
 ```

 ## Client

-fix host if you're not running on localhost
+fix host in index.ls and run prepublish again if you're not running on localhost

-open index.html
+open index.html with browser